What is an Annuity?

 Should I Buy An Annuity?

-Whether or not annuities are good value depends on a number of personal factor, so it’s hard to say if you should buy an annuity without speaking to you first and doing an analysis of these personal circumstances.
+Whether or not annuities are good value depends on a number of personal factors, so it’s hard to say if you should buy an annuity without speaking to you first and doing an analysis of these personal circumstances.

 Financial Adviser at Drewberry